 PTP Input Selects one or both NICs used for PTP input.
 Both NICs means input redundancy.
-IP Mode Multicast = Sync messages and delay request are sent as multicast message to every node within the network.
-Hybrid = Sync messages are sent as multicast, delay requests are sent as unicast messages directly to the Grandmaster or Boundary Clock.
-Unicast = Sync messages are sent as unicast, delay requests are sent as unicast messages directly to the Grandmaster or Boundary Clock.
+IP Mode Multicast Sync messages and delay request are s as multicast message to every node with the network.
+Hybrid Sync messages are sent as multicast, delay requests are sent as unicast messages directly to the Grandmaster of Boundary Clock. or Unicast Sync messages are sent as unicast, delay requests are sent as unicast messages directly to the Grandmaster of Boundary Clock. or